coderextreme/JSONvirse/README.md

 First:

 Download nodejs/npm.
-On Windows they come in the nodejs package.
+On Linux they come in the nodejs package.

 AFAIK, this does not work on Windows Subsystem for Linux WSLg or WSL2.
 Assistance Welcome